simondlevy/UE4_OpenCV/README.md

 * [OnscreenDebug.h](Source/SideScrollerCPP/OnscreenDebug.h) /
-[OnscreenDebug.cpp](Source/SideScrollerCPP/OnscreenDebug.cpp) This class has nothing to do with machine vision; instead, it's provides a simple way to add onscreen debugging printout to your UE4 projects.
-In this project, I'm [using](Source/SideScrollerCPP/SideScrollerCPPCharacter.cpp#L65-L70)  it to display the frame rate.
+[OnscreenDebug.cpp](Source/SideScrollerCPP/OnscreenDebug.cpp) This class has nothing to do with machine vision; instead, it provides a simple way to add onscreen debugging printout to your UE4 projects.
+In this project, we're [using](Source/SideScrollerCPP/SideScrollerCPPCharacter.cpp#L65-L70)  it to display the frame rate.

 * [VisionAlgorithm.h](Source/SideScrollerCPP/VisionAlgorithm.h) Subclass this class to run your machine-vision